adidahiya/raga/README.md

 [![npm](https://img.shields.io/npm/v/@adahiya/music-library-scripts.svg?label=@adahiya/music-library-scripts)](https://www.npmjs.com/package/@adahiya/music-library-scripts)

-Requirements: Node.js v19+
+Requirements: Node.js v18.16+ (see version specified in `.nvmrc`)

 ## Getting started

 Before you run the scripts, you'll need to make sure you have Node.js installed:

 -   Install [nvm](https://github.com/nvm-sh/nvm)
--   In a terminal, run `nvm install 19 && nvm use 19`
+-   In a terminal, run `nvm install 18 && nvm use 18`

 Next, you can install these scripts as a global NPM library: